 Our 28th episode of Expert Diaries focuses on two topics email marketers worldwide have been frequently discussing: Apple MPP (Apple Mail Privacy Protection) and BIMI (Brand Indicators for Message Identification).
 To enlighten us about these topics and validate their relevance in the world of email marketing, we turn to our expert of the day.

-Sarah Connolly has more than 11 years of experience providing marketing expertise.
-Currently she is Head of Deliverability at Email Industries, where she helps clients from all around combat deliverability challenges.
+Sarah Connolly has more than 11 years of experience providing email marketing and email deliverability expertise.

 Susmit Sen: There is this recent buzz around Apple MPP.
 People are saying the open rate is the most basic metric to understand someone’s interest or preference regarding the products or services on offer, however Apple MPP messes up the open rates, leaving clickthrough rates as the only viable factor.
 Do you think it stifles email marketing?
 What is your take on this?

 Sarah Connelly: We shouldn’t rely heavily only on open rates—it’s just the easiest metric.
 That’s why we all rely upon it.
 When you have a brand and you are doing everything right, like…

 - Sending emails via an email service provider that does the right things at the back end